bhaviksharma/Ineuron_doubts/relative_import_doubt/README.txt

 INFO:
 __package__ : return none.
 Whatever module we work in is __main__ hence it has no parent pacakge.
 This is what I could deduct from above link.
-I have included the Import error image.I
+I have included the Import error image.
+Pycharm doesn't suggest it with red line, it even autocompletes the functions inside the module.
+But when I run, I see Import Error.